funatsufumiya/godot_gv_texture_serializer/README.md

 This format is nearly same as [ofxExtremeGpuVideo](https://github.com/Ushio/ofxExtremeGpuVideo), [godot_gv_video_extension](https://github.com/funatsufumiya/godot_gv_video_extension)

+Byte size will be shrinked nearly 1/40 from RGBA8 texture.

 ## Build and Run

 (This process is needed only if you build this plugin by your own)